maxgrenderjones/streamutils/docs/api.rst

     :param fname: filename or `list` of filenames.
 Can either be paths to local files or URLs (e.g. http:// or ftp:// - supports the same protocols as :py:func:`urllib2.urlopen`)
     :param encoding: encoding to use to open the file (if None, use platform default)
+    :param skip: number of lines to skip at the beginning of each file
     :param tokens: list of filenames

 .. py:function:: replace(old, new, tokens=None)